Is Your Garlic Oil for Pasta Natural and Safe?

 Understanding the challenges inherent in the global garlic oil industry sheds light on the significance of authenticating purity.
 The industry's reliance on concentrated cultivation in China makes it susceptible to price fluctuations, intensifying the need to ensure the authenticity of garlic oil sources.

-Including natural pure garlic oil, the rising demand for natural food and supplement products aligns with health-focused lifestyle trends.
+The rising demand for natural food and supplement products aligns with health-focused lifestyle trends.
 Influential figures in the wellness sector significantly impact what consumers prefer to purchase.
 Consumers willingly pay more for products labeled 100% natural, believing them to be "cleaner" and healthier, based on various studies.
 This drives many brands to meet this profitable trend.
 However, obtaining botanical extracts and plant oils involves multiple suppliers globally, making it challenging to trace their origins accurately.

-documented a sudden 40% surge in prices during the final quarter of 2015, affecting both wholesale and retail markets.
-This spike resulted from an unexpected surge in demand and a compromised crop yield caused by untimely rainfall that year.
+The global demand for raw garlic and its derivatives faces challenges due to concentrated garlic cultivation primarily in China.
+This geographic concentration renders the industry susceptible to supply-side price fluctuations.
+For instance, India's National Horticultural Board documented a sudden 40% surge in prices during the final quarter of 2015, affecting both wholesale and retail markets.
+This spike resulted from an unexpected surge in demand and compromised crop yield caused by untimely rainfall that year.

 In China, the garlic industry witnessed a surge in both consumption and prices between 2009 and 2010, spurred by theories suggesting garlic's effectiveness against the swine flu epidemic.
 Subsequently, prices soared in 2015-2016, doubling due to a challenging growing season and subsequent financial speculation.
 The consistent upward trajectory in raw garlic prices has contributed to the escalating cost of garlic oil production, as it requires a substantial quantity of garlic bulbs.